Which Types of Firewood are Toxic?

 If you’re going camping, the easiest thing to do is just buy the firewood that’s at the campground.
 Many parks want you to use local wood, anyway, and this is an easy way for you to not have to worry about it.

 Truthfully, there are a few strange species that you should not cook over, and I have included a link to a site with complete details on all of those different species down below in “Possible Side Effects”.
-There are not many risks with most of the common types of trees around North America.
+There are not many risks with most of the common types of trees in North America.
 When we are trying to smoke or cook meat, hardwood is the best bet.

 Hardwoods such as Oak, Hickory, Maple, Pecan, and Cherry are all fantastic types to use if you can get your hands on them, but you shouldn’t worry too much about any toxic buildup on your food.
 I would advise, however, that you stray from using most pine trees to cook with because the sap will get on the food and create a sticky texture.